Do you know the state of your blood pressure?

-Many people have high blood pressure, also called hypertension, for years without knowing it.
+Many people have high blood pressure, also called HBP or hypertension, for years without knowing it.
 Most of the time, there are no symptoms, but when high blood pressure goes untreated, it damages arteries and vital organs throughout the body.
 That's why high blood pressure is often called the "silent killer."

 There is good news!
 High blood pressure is treatable.